nickjj/flask-db/README.md

              rev_id, x_arg)
 ```

-Needless to say when you do this for a dozen of commands with many dozens of
+Needless to say when you do this for a dozen commands with many dozens of flags
-flags it's easy for errors to slip by.
-It also requires waiting for Flask-Migrate
+it's easy for errors to slip by.
+It also requires waiting for Flask-Migrate to
-to release a new build if Alembic changes how their CLI tool works.
+release a new build if Alembic changes how their CLI tool works.

 Another thing is Flask-Migrate's `flask db migrate` command defaults to using
 auto-generated migrations.
 These are kind of sketchy to use by default because